 - Threat blocked.
 Infection: DRep.

-It might be your antivirus software or your internet browser that generate these warnings.
+It might be your antivirus software, your internet browser, or the operating system that generate these warnings.

 If the warning a false alarm or a true threat?

 If you receive such a warning from your internet browser (Mozilla Firefox, Chrome, Safari, Microsoft Internet Explorer, Microsoft Edge) or by your antivirus software, you have to decide if this a "false positive" (false alarm) or a true threat.

 If the warning message has the name of a specific virus, then you should probably not proceed.
 If the name of the virus contains the word "generic" then probably this is a guess from the antivirus program and is possibly a false positive.
 You should inform the publisher/creator of the software and ask for their advice.